 - Proof of Health Insurance: Proof of health insurance must be remitted to the Office of the Registrar’s Insurance Coordinator, located in Garland Hall.
 Any student without health insurance will be instructed to purchase student health insurance available through the university.

 - Pre-Entrance Health Requirements: Visiting students must complete official health and immunization forms.
-Instructions for completing the forms can be found by visiting the Health and Wellness Center’s site.
+Instructions for completing the forms can be found by visiting the Health and Wellness Center site.

-2. Official nominations should be sent by your Office of International Student Mobility to the attention of the Director of Study Abroad at Johns Hopkins (contact information below).
-Your nomination should include the following:
+Official nominations should be sent by your Office of International Student Mobility to the attention of the Director of Study Abroad at Johns Hopkins.

 - An official letter of nomination from your home university